NoeFlandre/personal_website/src/content/blog/2025/essential-reading-august-2025.md

 ## Reality Check: AI's Actual Impact on Productivity

-[Read the article](https://colton.dev/blog/curing-your-ai-10x-engineer-imposter-syndrome/) by Colton Anglin • August 2025 • 6 min
+[Read the article](https://colton.dev/blog/curing-your-ai-10x-engineer-imposter-syndrome/) by Colton Anglin • 6 min

 Colton delivers a much-needed reality check on the hyperbolic claims of 10x or 100x productivity gains from AI, offering reassurance to engineers experiencing imposter syndrome in the face of aggressive AI marketing.